Features

 statements.let

 automatically generates a new column in your Segment results table, displaying the calculated value for each item that matches your Formula expression.
-This allows you to see custom metrics or calculated thresholds directly alongside standard data.let variable_name = expression;
+This allows you to see custom metrics or calculated thresholds directly alongside standard data.let $variable_name = expression;

 Define a variable using let

-, followed by the variable name, =
+, followed by the variable name starting with $

 , the expression, and a required semicolon ;